 There are several substances you can use to break up ear wax:

-*If you use peroxide, some water could be left in your ear after treatment.
+If you use peroxide, some water could still be in your ear after treatment.
 Experts recommend putting a couple of drops of rubbing alcohol into the ear and draining it to prevent an infection.

 Warm Water Irrigation